 Dogs and fireworks do not mix.
-Most dogs are afraid of fireworks.
+Many dogs are afraid of fireworks.
 Noise phobia is a fairly common fear for dogs.
-This phobia often includes thunderstorms and fireworks.
+This phobia can include thunderstorms and fireworks.
 Dogs tend to find the loud, unpredictable noises and bright displays of light truly frightening.
-Even a seemingly confident dog can tremble and drool at the unfamiliar sounds of fireworks.
+Even a seemingly confident dog can tremble at the unfamiliar sounds of fireworks.
 The good news is that there are a few things you can do to help your dog get through the festivities.

 Desensitize Your Dog to the Sound of Fireworks

-If you have some time before the 4th of July or an anticipated fireworks display in your neighborhood, you can begin getting your dog used to the sounds.
-This is referred to as desensitization, and it can be done in a few simple steps.
+If you have some time before the 4th of July or an anticipated fireworks display in your neighborhood, you can begin teaching your dog to remain calm in response to the sounds.
+This is referred to as desensitization.
+A few simple steps may help.

 - Find a video or recording of fireworks.

 - Play the video or recording at the lowest possible volume a few times during the day.

 - Pair the sound of the fireworks with things your dog likes, such as treats, meals, cuddle time, or a game of tug-of-war.